m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 // xMatters Base URL
 // Do not include trailing slash setting.xmatters = 'https://company.cs1.xmatters.com';

+// Number of escalation levels
+// This option allows you to control the number of levels of on-call you would like to call.
+// This helps if you have multiple people in a group but dont want to call everyone.
+// Example: xMatters groups with 5 people on call and you only want to call the primary, secondard and tertiary
+// Seting this option to 3 will stop calls from going to 4th and 5th levels. setting.escLevels = '3';

 // xMatters Webservice username and password
 // https://help.xmatters.com/ondemand/user/apikeys.htm